Koongrizzly/FrameVision/README.md

 ## 💡 User-Friendly
 - Easy installer with **requirements check**.
 - Fully automated setup paths (Core, Full CPU, Full CUDA).
 User can drink coffee, script will deliver out of the box use
+- easy to use tabs,everything in collapsible boxes so you see only what you need and without seatching
 - Helpful tooltips everywhere.
+Q&A and knowledge base (info menu)
 - Resizable layout with draggable splitters.
-Fit the player or the tabs to the size you want, even full screen
+Fit the player or the tabs to the size you want.
 - Clear messages and graceful fallbacks (e.g., CPU fallback when GPU is unavailable, streaming for low mem use etc).

 ---